Home > Snoring > How Can I Stop my Snoring?

 Sleep Disorder Screenings

 At Snoring Laser Care, our sleep dentistry team is here to answer any questions or concerns you may have.
-During your exam and snoring consultation, we’ll examine your oral anatomy and discuss your symptoms to help you determine the cause and best treatment for your situation.
+During your complimentary assessment, we will ask you a series of questions to determine your suitability for the next stage of our assessment.

-If you require a sleep study, we can refer you to a specialist or order a take-home machine to assess your sleep conditions and what causes snoring, which is then read by an expert such as a pulmonologist.
+Based on your first assessment, we will require a sleep study, and 3D X-ray to assess your sleep conditions and what causes snoring, which is then read by an expert such as a pulmonologist.
 The specialist will also check for sleep apnoea symptoms to determine the need for obstructive sleep apnoea treatment.